sk-shahnawaz/aspdotnet-template/ASP.NET-Core.WebAPI/README.md

 control comes in that method, the caller controller action method finishes executing and thus runtime disposes all dependent objects like database context.
 Iin order to use such dependent objects we have to pass an instance of IServiceScopeFactory and then obtain a new scope which then can be used to get the required dependent object.
-This concept is used in DeviceController.cs file's ValidateDataAndImport() method of Litetracking repository.

 Visit: https://stackoverflow.com/q/39109234/4287015 for more (Accessed on 2021-05-07).